Skip to main content

 - If you choose to study in a group, only study with others who are serious about the test.

 - Test yourself or have someone test you on the material to find out what your weak and strong areas are.
 You can use the review questions at the end of each chapter or practice tests the teacher may give out as well as other materials.

 - Listening to relaxing music such as classical or jazz on a low volume can relieve some of the boredom of studying.

 - Don't study later than the time you usually go to sleep, you may fall asleep or be tempted to go to sleep, instead try studying in the afternoon or early evening.
 If you are a morning person try studying in the morning.

 Information & Announcements

 Does your child ride the school bus?
-School bus registration for the 2019/20 school year is open!
-Register early for up to three chances to win an iPad!
+Registration for the 2019/20 school year!

 Check out our school calendar to find out what is happening at McCammon.